reaudito/substrate-recipes/src/storage_maps.md

 - `T::AccountId` - its the data type of key of the map.

 - `u64` - its the data type of value of the map.

+- `ValueQuery` - If you omit ValueQuery, when interacting with a simple map, you will get an Option<u32>, which means that if you try to get a value from your StorageMap, you will get either Some(value) or None.
+Using ValueQuery will always return a value, so you don't have to deal with unwrapping the get calls.

 ## Choosing a Hasher